The DCA75 is a great instrument for identifying and testing a wide variety of semiconductor components. Just connect any way round!

 - Display detailed parameter measurement.

-- Built-in graphics display to show detailed schematic of the component you're testing as well as pinout and measurement data.
+- Built-in graphics display (not backlit) to show detailed schematic of the component you're testing as well as pinout and measurement data.

-- USB connectivity to allow curve tracing, data storage/retrieval and device matching on your Windows® PC.
+- USB connectivity to allow curve tracing, data storage/retrieval and device matching on your Windows® PC (Windows 10, 8, 7, XP).

 - Single internal AAA alkaline cell for standalone operation.